 In 1981 the herbarium was transferred from the Department of Limnology and Ecology to the Division of Systematics and Evolutionary Biology (now the Center for Systematic Biology and Evolution) as a separate department.
 In 1991, Dr. Reimer was officially retired from the Academy, but was encouraged to continue curation and responsibility for the herbarium.
 Shortly after that, Dr. Ed Theriot became curator of the Diatom Herbarium and held the position until1995.
 He initiated efforts to computerize herbarium records.
 He created a database, and with the help of Earle Spamer and Su-ing Yong, entered nearly 40,000 records from the species-occurrence card file.
 Dr. Reimerreassumed responsibilities as curator (Curator Proprius) in 1995 andcontinued maintaining herbarium activities until his death in 2008.

-Dr. Marina Potapova, formerly a research scientist in the Phycology Section in the Patrick Center for Environmental Research, assumed her duties as the manager of the Diatom Herbarium in January 2008 and currently maintains herbarium operations with the assistance of Jennifer Beals, the herbarium Collection Manager.
+Dr. Marina Potapova, formerly a research scientist in the Phycology Section in the Patrick Center for Environmental Research, assumed her duties as the curator of the Diatom Herbarium in January 2008 and currently maintains herbarium operations with the assistance of Alison Minerovic, the herbarium Collection Manager.

 Mills, F.W.
 1816-1932.
 An index to the genera and species of the Diatomaceae and their synonyms, 3 vol., 1726pp., with taxon names listed from A to Z.

 Patrick, R.P.
 1982.
 "The history of the science of diatoms in the United States of America."
 Pages 11-20 In D.G.
 Mann.
 (Ed).
 Proceedings of the 7th International Diatom Symposium, Philadelphia, PA, 1982.
 Koeltz, Koenigstein.